 There is a cave in the forested mountains of Western Thailand, in the province of Kanchanaburi, not far from the Burmese border, where a lone Buddhist monk lives, spending his days pondering on the meaning of life.
 He is known to the local villages simply as the Old Abbot.

 As prescribed by Buddhist tradition, the Old Abbot comes down from the mountain each morning, walking barefoot to the nearby village on his alms round.
-The villages give alms – the Abbot’s only source of food, and he chants a melodic blessing in gratitude.
+The villagers give alms – the Abbot’s only source of food, and he chants a melodic blessing in gratitude.

 Quite often the villagers visit the Abbot on his mountain to pay their respect, ask for advice, receive a blessing or simply to relax in the tranquil setting of his cave ‘temple’.
 This is all business as usual in rural Thailand.
 What is not quite so usual is one of the neighbours that the Old Abbot shares his cave with.